Bruno Taut: Germany

-In 1910 after training in Berlin, working for Theodor Fischer's firm in Stuttgart, and establishing his own firm in Berlin, the experienced architect Hermann Muthesius suggested that Taut visit England to learn the garden city philosophy.
+In 1910, after training in Berlin, working for Theodor Fischer's firm in Stuttgart, and establishing his own firm in Berlin, the experienced architect Hermann Muthesius suggested that Taut visit England to learn the garden city philosophy.
 Muthesius also introduced him to some of the Deutscher Werkbund group of architects, including Walter Gropius.
 Taut had socialist sympathies, and before World War I this hindered his advancement.

 Taut's practical activity changed with World War I. He became a pacifist and so avoided military service.
 He began to write and sketch, less to escape from the brutalities of war than to present a positive utopia in opposition to this reality.
 Taut designed an immense circular garden city with a radius of about 7 km (4.3 mi) for three million inhabitants.
-The "City Crown" was to be in the very center.
-"Mighty and inaccessible", it would have been the culmination of a community and cultural center, a skyscraper-like, purpose-free "crystal building".
-"The building contains nothing but one beautiful room which can be reached by either of two staircases to the right and to the left of the theatre and the little community center.
+The "City Crown" was to be in the very centre.
+"Mighty and inaccessible", it would have been the culmination of a community and cultural centre, a skyscraper-like, purpose-free "crystal building".
+"The building contains nothing but one beautiful room which can be reached by either of two staircases to the right and to the left of the theatre and the little community centre.
 How can I even begin to describe what it is only possible to construct!", said Taut of the City Crown.

 Taut completed two housing projects in Magdeburg from 1912 through 1915, which were influenced directly by the humane functionalism and urban design solutions of the garden city philosophy.
 The reform estate, created for a housing trust, was built in 1912–15 in the southwest of Magdeburg.
 The estate consists of one-story terrace houses and was the first project in which Taut used colour as a design principle.
 The construction of the estate was continued by Carl Krayl.
 Taut served as a city architect in Magdeburg from 1921 to 1923.
-During his time a few residential developments were built, one of which was the Hermann Beims estate (1925–28) with 2,100 apartments.
+During his time, a few residential developments were built, one of which was the Hermann Beims estate (1925–28) with 2,100 apartments.
 Taut designed the exhibition hall City and Countryside in 1921 with concrete trusses and a central skylight.